 Jacob Policzer, director of science and strategy at the Cannabis Conservatory, believes that consumer sales rates of hemp will soon be skyrocketing.
 “The hemp market is slowly growing.
 It’s been in a bit of a gray area for a while and is now set to, I would say, explode in the US, with the passing of the new Farm Bill that has legalized hemp production across the United States,” Policzer stated.
 At long last, we’re allowed hemp to carry us toward a new frontier, and a world of opportunity awaits us.

 Our products contain phytocannabinoid-rich, broad spectrum hemp extract.
-Like hemp milk, our five flavors of hemp CBD water are delicious and refreshing.
+Like hemp milk, our hemp CBD water and soda flavors are delicious and refreshing.
 Better yet, each CBD sparkling water flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in CBD sparkling soda, and you’ll taste that sweet simplicity with every sip.